SeshaiHari/100-days-of-code/log.md

 AM: Added [positivity](https://github.com/spences10/positivity) to GitHub, and discovered how to stop tracking a file in git `git update-index --assume-unchanged <file>` quite handy :+1:

+PM: Did some work on the positivity tweet bot, mainly cleaning up code and `package.json`

 **Thoughts**:

 **Up Next**: